cacophony-wj/LeS/README.md

 # A Bit of a Note about "Death Alternatives"

 _Death Alternatives_ don't work reliably.
 I can't stand it when they fail and I can't stand trying to improve their success rate.
-I have included _Ye Olde Respawn_ so you can avoid the recommended closure of _Skyrim_ upon each death.
-I don't recommend you continue after you are sent to Bleedout.
-Load the game instead.
+I have included _Ye Olde Respawn_ so you can spawn in a separate cell before reloading, as Wabbajack recommends.
+If you want to take this respawn mod as an opportunity for a "hardcore" playthrough, feel free to do so, but that is not its intention.
+Just wait until the screen fades in from black and reload.

 # A word about ENBs

-This list is so heavily customized for Rudy's _Cathedral Weathers ENB_ that it is almost a requirement.
-All of his recommendations on the modpage have been followed.
-This ENB is included by default, but if you wish to change it, the visuals may not look as intended.
-Anything that works with _Cathedral Weathers_ will probably work with _Licentia._
+This list began with the intention of exploiting Rudy's _Cathedral Weathers ENB_ to the hilt, but then I began to tinker with the 4K idea and Rudy's preset disappeared for a lengthy update process.
+Testing revealed that Rudy made this modlist a slideshow at 4K, so I switched to _Serio's ENB_ instead.
+It is very bright and somewhat desaturated.
+If you don't like it, I have also included _LJoss_ in the downloads directory which you can install as an alternate.
+Once Rudy's mod gets unhidden I will include that as an option as well.
+In theory, though, any _ENB_ that works with _Cathedral Weathers_ will work here, including the popular _Silent Horizons_ or the screen archer's favorite _PI-CHO_.
+Be warned, the latter two ENBs are among the most demanding available.

 ## Requirements